-Fiona Robinson, IOM3 Women in Materials, Minerals and Mining Committee Vice Chair and Senior Research Fellow in Electrical Machine Design at the University of South Wales, gives a personal view of the trials and opportunities presented by changing jobs in a global pandemic.
+Fiona Robinson, WIM3 Vice-Chair and Senior Research Fellow in Electrical Machine Design at the University of South Wales, gives a personal view of the trials and opportunities presented by changing jobs in a global pandemic.

 Celebrating crucial black achievement in history, Nicole Lee, member Ethnic Minorities in Materials Minerals and Mining (EMM3) and Senior engineer at Frazer-Nash Consultancy, talks about the vital contributions Katherine Johnson – one of female African-American mathematicians who’s calculations were critical to the success of NASA’s USA space programme.

 To celebrate Black History Month, Haimini Parmar, IOM3 Ethnic Minorities in Materials, Minerals and Mining Committee (EMM3) member and Materials Science and Engineering Student at Loughborough University, talks about Aerospace Engineer Mary Jackson and how she paved the way for future innovation and workplace activism.

 As UK universities now approach the start of the 2020/21 academic year, and planning for this is in the final stages, this blog looks at the implications for face-to-face teaching and practical content.

 Race – the topic that can often be the elephant in the room and can become uncomfortable for those participating in the discussion.
 On the other side of that, it can be emotionally exhausting for those conducting and navigating through these difficult conversations.

 Empathy for people, and society at large is one of the three pillars of sustainability, along with the environment and economic sustainability.
 Only a society that is economically, socially and environmentally sustainable will thrive in the long term.